zama-ai/tfhe-rs/tfhe/docs/tutorials/parity_bit.md

 }
 ```

-***

-### Generic version.
+## Generic version

-To make the `compute_parity_bit` function compatible with both `FheBool` and `bool`, generics have to be used.
+To enable the `compute_parity_bit` function to operate with both encrypted `FheBool` and plain bool, we introduce generics.
+This approach allows for validation using clear data and facilitates debugging.

-Writing a generic function that accepts `FHE` types as well as clear types can help test the function to see if it is correct.
-If the function is generic, it can run with clear data, allowing the use of print-debugging or a debugger to spot errors.

-Writing generic functions that use operator overloading for our FHE types can be trickier than normal, since `FHE` types are not copy.
-So using the reference `&` is mandatory, even though this is not the case when using native types, which are all `Copy`.
+Writing generic functions that incorporate operator overloading for our Fully Homomorphic Encryption (FHE) types is more complex than usual because FHE types do not implement the `Copy` trait.
+Consequently, it is necessary to use references (&) with these types, unlike native types, which typically implement `Copy`.

-This will make the generic bounds trickier at first.
+This complicates generic bounds at first.

-#### writing the correct trait bounds
+### Writing the correct trait bounds

 The function has the following signature: